federicotorrielli/LLMKBAugmentation/README.md

 The evaluation folder contains:
 - **the results of the automatic evaluation**, thus the comparison between the semantic knowledge produced by the LLMs and that already present in the KBs
-- **the results of the manual 'human-in-the-loop'evaluation**,  performed by three annotators on the ConceptNet and FrameNet's structured prompt results.
+- **the results of the manual 'human-in-the-loop'evaluation**,  performed by three annotators on the structured prompt results.
 These latter results are presented singularly for each annotator and are merged into two files: final_merge.jsonl contains the most-voted answer for each question evaluated by the annotators, aggregated_results.jsonl reorganizes the results of final_merge.jsonl aggregating them

 ### datasets